BETA PHOTO: The south side of Sugarloaf.

 From the Murrin Park parking lot, head up the trail found a few car widths right of the outhouses.
 After a few minutes of uphill forest you'll pop out into a clearing and the wall will be obvious on your right.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Sugarloaf:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Sugarloaf:

 Magnet 5.4 4a 12 IV 10 VD 3c Trad, TR, 1 pitch, 70'